yangshun/front-end-interview-handbook/contents/introduction.md

 [**Read more about front end coding questions →**](./algorithms.md)

-### Algorithm coding
+### Algorithmic coding

 LeetCode-style algorithmic coding questions which evaluate your core data structures and algorithms skills.
-You can be asked any questions on LeetCode and might be asked to solve them using JavaScript.
+You can be asked any question on LeetCode and might be asked to complete them using JavaScript.

 ### System design

 Describe and discuss how you would build a UI component/app/game and its architecture.
 This is the front end version of system design questions.
-E.g. Describe how you would build Emoji autocomplete feature in a chat app, what APIs it would have, what components there are to the feature, how to ensure it has good performance, UX, etc.
+E.g. Describe how you would build the Emoji autocomplete feature in a chat app, what APIs it would have, what components there are to the feature, how to ensure it has good performance, UX, etc.

 - Design an image carousel component.
 - Design an email client application.